ajg/yocto/README.md

 Future Work
 -----------

+ - Format `Number`s without going through a `Double`, which is lossy.
  - An instance of `Functor`, `Applicative` or `Monad` to facilitate mapping.
- - Ensuring the library works with compilers besides GHC.
+ - Ensure the library works with compilers besides GHC.
  - A test suite.

 License